MumbaiHackerspace/blog/README.md

 1.  **Freecodecamp**

-    One of our core goal is to enable folks from all walks of life to be able to code and in this we found freecodecamp an ideological ally and a superlative resource.
+    One of our pirma   goal is to enable folks from all walks of life to be able to code and in this we found freecodecamp an ideological ally and a superlative resource.
 Most of our meetups have a dedicated session for folks undertaking the freeCodeCamp challenges so that they can share and encourage each other's progress towards being a full stack developer.

 1.  **Protoschool**